 - CRA Flexibility for Individuals

-CRA is deferring the tax filing date for individuals until June 1, 2020 and allowing deferral of tax payments, under certain conditions, until September 2020
+CRA has deferred the tax filing date for individuals, allowing deferral of tax payments under certain conditions, until August 31, 2020.

 - BC Emergency Benefit for Workers